emberjs/website/source/guides/understanding-ember/run-loop.md

 This is suboptimal because current JS frame is allowed to end before the run loop is flushed, which sometimes means the browser will take the opportunity to do other things, like garbage collection.
-Usually, you don't want GC to occur between your data changing and your DOM updating.
+GC running in between data changing and DOM rerendering can cause visual lag and should be minimized.

-// alex had some good Q/A in his SO response: http://stackoverflow.com/questions/13597869/what-is-ember-runloop-and-how-does-it-work/14296339#14296339
-// I should steal some of them..

-// additions: perhaps add 'Testing' to 'What scenarios will require me to understand the run loop?'